ActorForth/ActorForth/docs/ActorForthDefinition.md

 result of the operation's invocation.
 To invoke an operation, both its name and input stack signature must be matched.

+### Atoms

+Text input coming into the interpreter is first tokenized and tested against existing operations.
+Any token that does not match an operation name is automatically converted into an instance of the **Atom** type and placed on the stack.
+This means that there aren't any actual syntax errors in ActorForth, only type errors.
+A TypeError occurs when an operation is invoked without a valid input stack signature match or there is some kind of invariant violation when trying to construct a type instance or as a result of applying an operation onto a type instance. **Atoms** can be compared by applying the **Bool** type operators as if they were strings but otherwise have no operations of their own.
+They are intended to be the building blocks by which they get converted to new operations, types, or data items.

+### Constructors
-Types have a special form of operator called a constructor (ctor).
-A ctor is an operation that takes one or more input type signatures and only leaves an item of its type on the stack.
+Types have a special form of operator called a constructor (**ctor**).
+A **ctor** is an operation that takes one or more input type signatures and only leaves an item of its type on the stack.